Cezar66614/botan-aes-cmac/README.md

 1) Encrypt - encrypts the plain text with a key
 2) Decrypt - decrypts the cipher text using the same key
 3) MAC - it adds or verifies the MAC TAG of a message

+key_gen.cpp creates a key for the 256 AES encryption